nofarmo/collage-4-in-1/README.md

 My ex had an idea: write it in Python.
 And for a young computer science student it was a fun and easy challenge (some Google searches and code organization).

-And so this short guide was created for you, enjoy Write me if it was helpful :)
+And so this short guide was created for you, enjoy and write me if it was helpful :)